xMihai/fp/FP.md

 ## Pure functions

+Pure functions must be cacheable.
+If their arguments were to be stored in a cache together with the function result, retrieving the result should be equivalent to invoking the function.

 A pure function is one that respects the principles of predictability and self-containment.

 A function is **predictable** if it always returns the same result when given the same parameters.